Constructed wetland: Overview

 A constructed wetland is an engineered sequence of water bodies designed to treat wastewater or storm water runoff.

 Vegetation in a wetland provides a substrate (roots, stems, and leaves) upon which microorganisms can grow as they break down organic materials.
-This community of microorganisms is known as the periphyton.
+This community of microorganisms is colloquially known as the periphyton.
 The periphyton and natural chemical processes are responsible for approximately 90 percent of pollutant removal and waste breakdown.
 The plants remove about seven to ten percent of pollutants, and act as a carbon source for the microbes when they decay.
 Different species of aquatic plants have different rates of heavy metal uptake, a consideration for plant selection in a constructed wetland used for water treatment.
 Constructed wetlands are of two basic types: subsurface flow and surface flow wetlands.

 Constructed wetlands are one example of nature-based solutions and of phytoremediation.

 Constructed wetland systems are highly controlled environments that intend to mimic the occurrences of soil, flora, and microorganisms in natural wetlands to aid in treating wastewater.
 They are constructed with flow regimes, micro-biotic composition, and suitable plants in order to produce the most efficient treatment process.